firoyj/firoyj.github.io/_posts/2023-11-30-payment-handling-exception.md

 Likewise, if a non-existing account number is specified, the receiving bank will reject the inbound payment and an error message will be returned.

-In both scenarios, the `status` attribute of the submission resource will show `delivery_failed`, and the `status_reason` attribute will provide more detail.
-This varies according to the scheme.
+In both scenarios, the `status` attribute will show `delivery_failed`, and the `status_reason` attribute will provide more detail, which varies according to the scheme.
 For example, the Faster Payments (FPS) scheme will indicate an unknown account number or invalid sort code with the `status_reason` attribute as "beneficiary-sort-code/account-number-unknown".

 ### 3. Triggering a Rejected Payment

 Refer to the [transaction simulator](https://www.api-docs.form3.tech/api/staging/transaction-simulator/overview/fps-direct-simulator) table to see the values for outbound payments that will result in rejected payments.
-You can see in the table that sending an FPS payment with amount `216.16` will trigger a failed delivery with the `status_reason` "beneficiary-sort-code/account-number-unknown".
+You can see in the table that sending an FPS payment with amount `216.16` will trigger a failed delivery with the same `status_reason` mentioned above: "beneficiary-sort-code/account-number-unknown".

 > [See here](https://www.api-docs.form3.tech/api/tutorials/getting-started/send-a-payment) to learn more about sending a payment.

-Create a new payment resource and set the `amount` field to `216.16`.
-Then, create a payment submission resource for this payment.
+- Create a new payment resource and set the `amount` field to `216.16`.
+- Create a payment submission resource for this payment.

-Once the submission has been processed by Form3 and sent to the FPS scheme simulator, the submission status will change to `delivery_failed` and the `status_reason` attribute will contain an error message.
-Note that some schemes may also provide additional details in the `scheme_status_code` attribute.
+- Once the submission has been processed by Form3 and sent to the FPS scheme simulator, the submission status will change to `delivery_failed` and the `status_reason` attribute will contain an error message.

+Note: some schemes may also provide additional details in the `scheme_status_code` attribute.

 ### Example: Payment Submission Failed Due to Unknown Sort Code or Account Number